How Sean's Passion for Learning & People Led to Success in IT

 “It’s one of the few fields that, if you stop doing it for a period of time, you may be completely obsolete.
 You’re not going to know anything [because] things change so much in five to ten years.”

-And though his pursuit of knowledge did contribute a lot to his success, he owes a huge chunk of it to his very supportive family and the amazing people that he has worked with.
+And though his pursuit of knowledge contributed greatly to his success, he owes a large part of it to his very supportive family and the amazing people he has worked with.
 He even recalled an impactful conversation he had with a colleague.

 “I had a call with a CPA yesterday who has helped me a lot with my business.
 He [said], ‘I think that I was a part of your success,’ and I replied, ‘You were in more ways than one.’
 And it felt good to tell him that.
 He is one of a dozen or so individuals [who] have been a huge part of my success and who took an interest in me, offering me guidance and help along the way.
 So, I live my life to pass that mentorship, fellowship, and guidance on to others in the hope that I can pass along what was so freely given to me.”